fahadshaikh09/B.Sc-Python-Practicals/README.md

 	f.
 Write a recursive function to print the factorial for a given number.

-2. *Program for Following Probelem Statments*
+*2. Program for Following Probelem Statments*

 	a.
 Write a function that takes a character (i.e. a string of length 1) and returns True if it is a vowel, False otherwise.